Food Review: Outlook is Sunny Down at Pizza Storm

 As a vegetarian, I was delighted to see something fresh and different for those of us who don’t want to eat meat, but are fed up with the same old vegetarian toppings (usually a rainbow of peppers!).
 The Vegan Hoisin Duck pizza sounded promising, surely it couldn't taste like the real thing?
 But it definitely did!
 A vegan meat free protein was doused in hoisin sauce on top of vegan cheese and sprinkled with courgetti on the softest fresh dough-base.
 I'd like to challenge any meat lover to try this delicious pizza and tell me it isn't incredible… and that it isn’t meat.

-My meat-eating mother opted for the Brisket n Blue, a marinated beef brisket, gorgonzola cheese and onions.
+Speaking of meaty meals, my meat-eating mother opted for the Brisket n Blue, a marinated beef brisket, gorgonzola cheese and onions.
 She’s a girl who likes her meat – and decided to add some extra bacon to the signature pizza that’s also new to the menu.
 Baked to perfection in a stone pizza oven, our pizzas arrived hot, fresh and quickly!

 Trust me you CAN’T go to Pizza Storm without trying some of their new sides.
 I was immediately drawn to the Squash n Mac, which was an intriguing way of introducing something healthy into my favourite creamy carb-y dish.
 I wasn't sure it was going to work, but after that first mouthful I couldn’t actually stop and rugby-tackled my mum when she tried to sample it for herself.
 It was one of the best mac and cheese I have ever tasted, the sweetness of the butternut squash blended perfectly with the cheesy pasta, and a quick flash under the grill had given it a delicious crunch.
 We also sampled the garlic dough balls - soft warm dough which when bitten into oozes a hot garlic butter centre.
 What's not to love about that?